RoniF-pixel/Data-Analytics-Portfolio/README.md

 ## 📌 About

-Hi, I’m **Ronak Fathi** — a statistical consultant and educator with a master’s degree in mathematical statistics, several years of experience teaching and guiding students, and a growing portfolio in machine learning and data science.
-I specialize in using statistical tools and programming (R, Python, SPSS) to extract insights from data.
+👋 Hi, I’m Ronak Fathi — a statistical consultant and educator with a master’s degree in mathematical statistics.
+I specialize in probability, stochastic modeling, simulation, and applied statistical analysis using R, Python, and SPSS.

-My recent work includes building predictive models for heart health, analyzing psychological survey data, and creating educational content on statistical techniques.
-While I’m especially passionate about applying data science to healthcare, psychological, and environmental research—domains where human-centered insights can drive meaningful change—I’m also deeply interested in broader applications across education, ecology, transportation, and public policy, where data-driven approaches can inform decisions and improve lives.
+Across my work—whether analyzing random recursive trees, forecasting customer behavior, environmental phenomena, or modeling health and behavioral outcomes—I focus on understanding dependence, uncertainty, and variation in complex systems.

+My applied projects span health, psychology, economics, environment, and education, with experience in forecasting, risk modeling, and behavioral analytics.

-Currently, I’m exploring interdisciplinary applications of machine learning and statistical modeling, and I’m always eager to collaborate on meaningful projects in health, environmental science, behavioral science, social science, and beyond.
+I’m currently exploring interdisciplinary applications of statistical modeling and machine learning, and I’m eager to collaborate on projects where rigorous quantitative methods inform real-world decision-making.

 ---